Sign In

 Stage 1

-If studying apply for internships, contact scenery companies, short films can help build your portfolio.
+If studying apply for work experience, contact scenery companies, short films can help build your portfolio.
 Technical drawing experience can be important, take a course if lacking knowledge.

 Stage 2